TurnOfAFriendlyCard/Domoticz-Rhasspy-Plugin/README.md

 is not case sensitive (everything will be converted to lowercase by the plugin).

 Currently supported API commands of Domoticz (see for details https://wiki.domoticz.com/Domoticz_API/JSON_URL's and the appendix chapter at the end of this readme document):
-  1. [dzswitchlight] - So Domoticz type `Light/Switch`, update the state.
+  1. [dzswitchlight] - So on/off open/close switches.
+  2. [dzsetsetpoint] - Update setpoint device like heating thermostat (available as from v3).
-  2. [dzgetdevices] - So actual value of a Domoticz device, report the value.
+  3. [dzgetdevices] - So actual value of a Domoticz device, report the value.
 ### Sentences
 Besides the sentence rules of Rhasspy every sentence consists of next blocks:
 1. `spoken text`